calvinmetcalf/kublai/README.md

 Q: should I use this for anything in the wild?
 A:hellz no at the moment consider this alpha at best

-[Test version on openshift](http://tiles.aa.am/stamenRoads/preview), (link at the top is to my cat's blog).
+[Test version on modulus](http://kublai.aa.am/stamenRoads/preview), (link at the top is to my cat's blog). now 2 out of 4 tile domains are over on app frog while the other 2 are on openshift